Improwised/kb.repairrabbit.github.io/content/features/appointments.md

 * What is an Appointment in Repair Rabbit ?

-Appointment is an arrangement of assigning service to make your Business Process systematic and time savvy on specific Time & Place.
+Appointment is an arrangement of assigning service to make your business process systematic and time savvy on specific Time & Place.
 With the help of Appointment, Customer can know/ book the exact date and time for his repair.

 * Creation of  New appointment

-You can generate an Appointment for New Customers as well as Existing Customers.
+You can generate an Appointment for new customers as well as existing customers.

-New Appointment For New customers : (underline this title)
+New Appointment For New Customers : (underline this title)

-To generate new apoointment for New Customers, First You have to add New Customer, then You will be able to create New Appointment for him.
+To generate new apoointment for New Customers, First You have to add it, then you will be able to create New Appointment for him.

 Go to << Appointments
           (Screenshot)

-Click on “ New ”
+Click on “New”
           (Screenshot)

-Click on “ Add New Customer ”
+Click on “Add New Customer”
           (Screenshot)

-Fill all the necessary details about a Customer, then click on “ Add ”.
+Fill all the necessary details about a Customer, then click on “Add”.

+Now, new window will open.

+Fill all the necessary repairing details .

-By clicking on “ Add ” appointment will be created.
+By clicking on “Add”, Appointment will be created.

 New Appointment For Existing Customers : (underline this title)